 The above job description is meant to describe the general nature and level of work being performed.
-It is not intended to be construed as an exhaustive list of all responsibilities, duties and skills required for the position.
+It is not intended to be construed as an exhaustive list of all responsibilities, duties, and skills required for the position.

 Other Requirements and Working Conditions

-- Team environment with frequent group meeting participation.
+- Team environment with frequent group meeting participation

-Submit a cover letter and CV here to apply.
+Submit a cover letter and CV here.